liashenko/liashenko.github.io/_posts/2020-01-07-athena-analytics.markdown

 image: assets/posts/athena-analytics/athena.jpeg
 categories: [architecture, aws, analytics]
 tagline: "AWS S3 Athena real-time business analytics"
-description: "To make business analytics possible we need data, data that represents the right business metrics for the software (KPIs).
-Business metrics can be stored in a database, logs, files or a dedicated warehouse.
-In this article we're gonna implement real-time business analytics in AWS S3 using AWS Athena."
+description: "In this article we're gonna implement real-time business analytics in AWS S3 using AWS Athena."
 tags: [architecture, metrics, aws, s3, athena]
 ---

-Business analytics is crucial:
-* It provides business people a view on the current status of your software.
-* It is the key to the data-driven door <sub>oh, what a pun</sub>

-To make business analytics possible we need data, data that represents the right business metrics for the software (KPIs).
-Business metrics can be stored in a database, logs, files or a dedicated warehouse.
+Business metrics are stored in a database, logs, files or a dedicated warehouse.

-In this article I’d like to show you real-time business analytics in AWS S3 using AWS Athena.
+In this article we're going to implement real-time business analytics in AWS S3 using AWS Athena.

 **AWS S3** is a simple object storage service.
 It is highly available (99.9%) and durable ( 99.999999999%).